bwInfoSec/schwachstellenmgmt/README.md

     - If no input is made, the default value `14 days` is set.

 6.  link_passwordzip_emailtext:
-    - Path to a .txt file containing content for the email, which includes the link to Nextcloud and a one-time secret link for the password of the ZIP file.
+    - Path to a .txt file containing content for the email, which includes the link to Nextcloud and a one-time link for the password of the ZIP file.
     - The email content can be customized using placeholders like `{nextcloud_file_url}`, `{zip_password_link}`, and `{expiration_date}`.
     - If no input is made, the default value `schwachstellenmgmt\templates\link_passwordZIP_emailText.txt` is set.

 7.  passwordnextcloud_emailtext:
-    - Path to a .txt file containing content for the email, which includes the one-time secret link for the password to Nextcloud.
+    - Path to a .txt file containing content for the email, which includes the one-time link for the password to Nextcloud.
     - The email content can be customized using the placeholder `{nextcloud_password_link}`.
     - If no input is made, the default value `schwachstellenmgmt\templates\passwordNextcloud_emailText.txt` is set.